rnldnkp/edgeos-bl-mgmt/README.md

 The file `fw-BlackList-URLs.txt` should contain the list of URLs to individual blocklist of networks and hosts.
 Blank lines and comments (beginning with a hash (#) are acceptable).
+The file `fw-WhiteList-URLs.txt` contain the list of URL's to whitelisted networks and hosts.
 The sample provided here has many sources listed as a starting point, though only some are enabled (uncommented).
 Note that several of the indicated lists either overlap or fully include other lists so it is not necessary nor is